Monkopedia/Otli/README.md

-# Kot
+# Otli

-Kot is my current answer to embedded development.
+Otli is my current answer to embedded development.
 I know C/C++ and the ins/outs of it, and have no problem with coding with it in theory.
 However, I have become old and set in my ways, and 99.99% of all my other programming is in kotlin.
 So the problem is not that I don't want to program in C, its that I constantly use kotlin syntax and features and am sad when they are not available.
-Kot is an attempt to see if I can make a subset of the Kotlin language syntax be cross-compileable into C code.
+Otli is an attempt to see if I can make a subset of the Otli language syntax be cross-compileable into C code.

 Will this work? we'll see.
 Probably not.